aditshukla/mobile-design-spec/guide.md

 - ![example-2](https://raw.github.com/aditshukla/mobile-design-spec/master/Examples/2_feed+REDLINES.jpg)

 #### Positioning & Margin
+Try to define any positioning information from the top and left edge, where possible.
+This is because the layouts are programatically positionined from the top and left edges of the screen.
+Moreover, to provide positioning information within a cell (such as the tweet cell in the example above), try to provided padding informating from the top and left edges of the cell where possible.
+You should only provide right/bottom positioning information to demonstrate padding or if an element is truly right or bottom aligned.

 #### Text Areas
 To describe how where to place text and the padding around it, you must work with the developer to determine how iOS is rendering the ascender height of a font.
 This is because a text element is positioned from the top and left edges of the box around the text.
 When designing with system fonts this isn't too much of an issue, however this can become troublesome when importing custom fonts as the ascender height can be seemingly arbitrary font to font.